Solid Waste, Organic Materials, and Food Waste Management.

 Civil and Criminal Liability Standards for Food Donations.

-The civil and criminal liability protections that apply to food donated to nonprofit organizations are expanded and amended:
+The civil and criminal liability protections that apply to food donated to nonprofit organizations are expanded and amended to apply to:

 Washington Center for Sustainable Food Management.